Staying safe when travelling is an important and necessary factor when planning your gap year, yet it isn’t as difficult

-But it really isn’t like that at all, after fifteen years of backpacking the world both alone and with others I am speaking from personal experience when I say with basic common sense and reasonable practical precautions backpacking can be very safe.
+But it really isn’t like that at all, after fifteen years of backpacking the world I am speaking from personal experience when I say backpacking can be very safe with basic common sense and reasonable practical precautions.
+Travel safety is all about how you minimise your chances of becoming a victim.
 And that goes for both genders equally.

 So yes by all means take some common sense precautions and be mindful of your personal safety and security whilst on your travels, read the top 10 tips to stay safe when backpacking and read up and be aware of all the common scams, but don’t let that spill over into extreme paranoia or fear, and certainly don’t allow that to stop you from travelling!
 Be careful, but don’t be scared.

 Use the advice and tips in the following pages to give you the knowledge and the confidence to help keep yourself safe, and then get out there and enjoy your travels!

 Theft And Personal Protection.

 Travel And Terrorism.

 If after reading this section you are still worried, you need more detailed information or if you want one to one safety advice from an experienced expert, then please feel free to use the Bemused Backpacker Gap Year Safety Consultation service.

 You will get an hours consultation with dedicated one to one tuition designed to ease your worries, arm you with the knowledge you need to keep you safe and prepare you as much as possible before your trip so you can simply get on with enjoying your round the world adventure of a lifetime.